-In July 2015, our attorneys filed a federal proposed class action lawsuit on behalf of 2015 Honda CR-V drivers who allege that they have experienced vibration in their vehicles.
-A number of drivers reported experiencing the vibration soon after buying their vehicle.
+In July 2015, our attorneys filed a proposed class action lawsuit on behalf of 2015 Honda CR-V drivers who complained of unpleasant vibration in their vehicles.
+Our law firm was appointed Class Counsel on behalf of the vehicle owners.

 The Allegations in the Lawsuit